dparson55/NRFLite/README.md

 ![nRF24L01 Pinout](https://github.com/dparson55/NRFLite/raw/master/extras/nRF24L01_pinout_small.jpg)

 ### 2-Pin Hookup Guide
-* Not surprising but this mode is much slower than the other hookup options which take advantage of the SPI and USI peripherals of the microcontroller.
+* This mode is much slower than the other hookup options which take advantage of the SPI and USI peripherals of the microcontroller.
-* Keep in mind that the library temporarily disables interrupts whenever it must communicate with the radio.
+* Interrupts are temporarily disabled whenever the library talks to the radio in this mode.
 * The resistor and capacitor values should only be adjusted if you have an oscilloscope and are comfortable changing the library.
 After lots of experimentation and measurement, the values were selected for their ability to work with various microcontroller frequencies, operating voltages, radio data rates, and radio packet sizes.
 Timing within the library depends upon these specific values.

 ![2-Pin](https://github.com/dparson55/NRFLite/raw/master/extras/Two_pin_schematic.png)